JonathanReeve/course-computational-literary-analysis-readings/content/index.md

 Coursework falls into three categories:

-  - Weekly Annotations and Discussions (30% of final grade)
+  - Weekly Annotations and Discussions (40% of final grade)
+    - Thus: half annotations, half class discussions.
   - Homework Assignments (30% of final grade)
-  - Final Project (40% of final grade)
+  - Final Project (30% of final grade)

 And of course, there are three course readings: one novel and two short story collections.
 Reading these closely is crucial: this will allow you to contextualize your quantitative analyses, and will prepare you for the close reading tasks of the final paper.